chilperic/Deutsch-wipa-2026/README.md

 node --check dev/script_check.js
 ```

-Do not worry if this file is absent from the public app.
-It is not required.
+The public app does not need this file.

 ---